 Summary Table of Probability of Profit and Max Reward

 Short and long vertical spreads can be constructed to be synthetically equal.
-In other words, their risk graphs will look exactly the same though they are constructed using different types of options (Puts and Calls).
+In other words, their risk graphs will look the same though they are constructed using different types of options (Puts and Calls).
 For example, a put credit spread is synthetically equal to a long call spread.

 PUT CREDIT SPREAD